 An online safeguarding course written for professionals who require safeguarding training for both vulnerable adults and child protection.
-Saving you time and money by combining 2 courses in 1, this safeguarding course introduces the applicable legislation and guidance, signs and indicators of abuse and how to respond to concerns.
+Saving you time and money, this safeguarding course introduces the applicable legislation and guidance, signs and indicators of abuse and how to respond to concerns.

 This course is a basic introduction to safeguarding.
 It will help you to recognise potential abuse and will supply you with the knowledge to report an incident and take appropriate action.